1992–93 Aston Villa F.C. season

-The 1992–93 season Aston Villa's 118th professional season, their 82nd season in top flight and their 6th consecutive season in the top tier.
-It also marked their debut campaign in the newly formed Premier League.
+The 1992–93 English football season was Aston Villa's founding season in the Premier League.
+It was Villa's 118th professional season, their 82nd season in top flight and their 6th consecutive season in the top tier.
+Villa scored the Goal of the Month four times.

-Aston Villa spent most of the season challenging for the title, and were top of the league with six games left to play, but were eventually overhauled by manager Ron Atkinson's old club Manchester United.
+Aston Villa spent most of the season challenging for the title in the newly formed league and were top of the league with six games left to play, but were eventually overhauled by manager Ron Atkinson's old club Manchester United.

 There were debut appearances for Dean Saunders (112), Ray Houghton (95), Dave Farrell (6), and Frank McAvennie (3).